danielcregg/acpad-project-template/README.md

 * The project, including code and documentaion, will be fully contained in the provied Git repo.
 * The project **MUST** contain a working Ionic Angular app which matches the app you chose.
 * The Ionic app must include the use of the Angular Router, Connection to a Backend service such as Firebase or Supabase, Use of a Capacitor native plugin.
+* The app must not resemble in any way an app you have previously developed for another module or are currently developing for any project.
 * The code MUST compile.
 30% grade reduction if code does not compile when I issue the ionic serve command.
 * The application code must be formatted in a consistent and standard way.
 * The code must contain comments.
 One comment per class, method and variable at minimum.